On the first Hochschild cohomology group of a cluster-tilted algebra: The tame cluster-tilted algebras

 (2b) If at least one of the branches, say at $p+2$ is empty, then we are left with the quiver (ii) of the statement.

 \end{proof}

-Observe that in the proof of Lemma \ref{lem 5.3}, in each of the cases (1a), (1b) and (2a), we have replaced the original non-constrained tilted algebra $C_1,C_2$ and $C_3$ by a constrained one $C_1',C_2'$ and $C_3'$, respectively.
+Observe that in the proof of Lemma \ref{lem 5.3}, in each of the cases (1a), (1b) and (2a), we have replaced the original non-constricted tilted algebra $C_1,C_2$ and $C_3$ by a constricted one $C_1',C_2'$ and $C_3'$, respectively.

-\begin{lemma} With the above notation, for each $i\in\{1,2,3\}$, we have $n_{B,C_i}=n_{B,C_i'}$ and $\HH^1(C_i)\cong \HH^1(C_i')$. \end{lemma} \begin{proof} The first statement follows immediately from the description of the relations in the respective algebras.
+\begin{lemma} With the above notation, for each $i\in\{1,2,3\}$, we have $n_{B,C_i}=n_{B,C_i'}$ and ${\HH}^1(C_i)\cong {\HH}^1(C_i')$. \end{lemma} \begin{proof} The first statement follows immediately from the description of the relations in the respective algebras.
 Thus $n_{B,C_1}=n_{B,C_1'}=1$, $n_{B,C_2}=n_{B,C_2'}=2$ and $n_{B,C_3}=n_{B,C_3'}=1.$

 It suffices to show the second statement.
 We consider each of the cases as in the proof of Lemma \ref{lem 5.3}.

 (1a) Let $D_1$ be the full convex subcategory of $C_1$ (and $C_1'$) generated by all points except the point 1.
 Then $D_1$ is a representation-finite tilted algebra and $C_1$ (or $C_1'$) is a one-point coextension (or extension, respectively) of $D_1$ by an indecomposable module.
 This module being a rigid brick, we deduce immediately from Happel's sequence \cite[5.3]{Ha2} that